linas/i370-bigfoot/README.md

 If you wish to do everything by hand, then just emulate what you find in `docker/i370-bigfoot/Dockerfile`.
-Note that Dockerfiles are kind of like shell scripts: this should be easy to understand and run manually, as needed.
+Note that Dockerfiles are kind of like shell scripts: they should be easy to understand and run manually, as needed.

 ## Demos
-Files in the [docker/i370-bigfoot/scripts/](docker/i370-bigfoot/scripts/) directory will be copied to `/home/i370-bigfoot/` in the Docker container.
-This allows the demos there to be run in the container.
+Files in the [docker/i370-bigfoot/scripts/](docker/i370-bigfoot/scripts/) directory will be copied to `/home/bigfoot/` in the Docker container.
+This allows the demos to be run in the container.

 The [demo README](docker/i370-bigfoot/scripts/README.md) describes multiple demos, from the most basic IPL to C code, to booting the